If Anyone Can Take On Kendall Roy, It's Ziwe

-This story contains mild spoilers for season 3, episode 3 of HBO's Succession.

-In the crossover that you didn't see coming but needed nonetheless, internet sensation and truth teller Ziwe Fumudoh appeared on last night's new episode of popular black comedy-drama Succession, and it went exactly how you're imagining it would — with Ziwe making decimating commentary on the sheer audacity of white privilege.
+In the crossover that you didn't see coming (but needed nonetheless) internet sensation and truth-teller Ziwe Fumudoh joined the Succession universe on Monday night to discuss the sheer audacity of white privilege.

 Advertisement